Student Records Policy

 Certain information concerning students is considered to be open to the public upon inquiry.
 This public information is called directory information and includes: name, local address and telephone number, permanent address, e- mail address, date and place of birth, photograph, enrollment status, dates of attendance, awards and academic honors, degrees and dates awarded, most recent previous educational institution attended, participation in officially recognized activities and athletic teams.

 Directory information as defined above will be released upon inquiry, unless the student has requested that this information not be released.
-The student's request to have directory information withheld must be submitted to the Registrar's Office.
+The student’s request to have directory information withheld must be submitted to the admission and registration Office.

-All student records are reviewed and updated periodically.
-Information concerning the frequency of review and restriction of specific records is available in the Registrar's Office.
+- All student records are reviewed and updated periodically.
+Information concerning the frequency of review and restriction of specific records is available in the admission and registration Office.

 A student who believes the university has not complied with the regulations related to confidentiality may proceed with complaint following the proper university documented procedure.